spacecatpixel/lokidocs/docs/LokiServices/Messenger/threat_model.md

+title: Loki Docs | Session | Threat Model
+description: It is useful to understand the protections Session provides to users, and the threat model which it is effective in defending against.

 # Threat Model

 It is useful to understand the protections Session provides to users, and the threat model which it is effective in defending against.